Where We At: The WWA and "Women's Liberation"

-Although, according to Kay Brown, WWA members and other Black women artists agreed with feminist activists on many issues, such as the idea that women should pursue economic and artistic equity with men, Brown felt that WWA artists generally felt more aligned with the Black Arts Movement than with “Women's Liberation”, which they felt was dominated by “liberal White women.”
+Although, according to Kay Brown, WWA members, and other Black women artists agreed with feminist activists on many issues, such as the idea that women should pursue economic and artistic equity with men, Brown felt that WWA artists generally felt more aligned with the Black Arts Movement than with "Women's Liberation", which they felt was dominated by "liberal White women."
 According to Brown, there were as many tensions between the Black and White women's community at that time as between Black and White men.
-Brown notes that, “Our [Black women's] struggle was primarily against racial discrimination -- not singularly against sexism.
-We were not prepared to alienate ourselves from our artist brothers.”
-However, many well established and influential Black artists of the period, such as Howardena Pindell, a founding member of A.I.R.
-Gallery, did choose to align themselves with Feminism, or to maintain connections with both mainstream feminist groups as well as groups oriented towards women of color.
+Brown notes that "Our [Black women's] struggle was primarily against racial discrimination -- not singularly against sexism.
+We were not prepared to alienate ourselves from our artist brothers."
+However, many well-established and influential Black artists of the period, such as Howardena Pindell, a founding member of A.I.R.
+Gallery, did choose to align themselves with feminism or to maintain connections with both mainstream feminist groups as well as groups oriented towards women of color.

-According to Brown, the tensions between the Black and White women's communities were evident in a series of joint exhibitions produced by the National Conference of Women in Visual Arts (NCWVA) and the WWA artists at selected showplaces in Greenwich Village, SoHo, the East Village and the midtown area.
-The exhibition series was intended to demonstrate a form of "unity" between all women artists independent of race, age or class.
-However, it soon became apparent to Brown and other African-American participants that the goals and ideology of the feminist-identified artists and the WWA artists were not the same.
-According to Kay Brown, “The feminist artists focused totally on sexism, often in a flagrant, bizarre fashion.
-The Black women artists explored the unity of the Black family, the ideal of the Black male-female relation, and other themes relating to social conditions and African traditions.”
+According to Brown, the tensions between the Black and White women's communities were evident in a series of joint exhibitions produced by the National Conference of Women in Visual Arts (NCWVA) and the WWA artists at selected showplaces in Greenwich Village, SoHo, the East Village, and the midtown area.
+The exhibition series was intended to demonstrate a form of "unity" between all women artists independent of race, age, or class.
+However, it soon became apparent to Brown and other African-American participants that the goals and ideology of the feminist-identified and WWA artists were different.
+According to Brown, "The feminist artists focused totally on sexism, often in a flagrant, bizarre fashion.
+The Black women artists explored the unity of the Black family, the ideal of the Black male-female relation, and other themes relating to social conditions and African traditions."